caict-4iot-dev/bif-doc/docs/source/app/reference.md

     function safeTransferFrom(
         address from,
         address to,
-        uint256 id,
+        address id,
         uint256 amount,
         bytes memory data
     ) public  {
         require(
             from == msg.sender || isApprovedForAll(from, msg.sender),
-            "ERC1155: caller is not owner nor approved" );
+            "DNA1155: caller is not owner nor approved" );
         _safeTransferFrom(from, to, id, amount, data);
     }